hurtn/presidio/docs/samples/deployments/spark/index.md

 # Anonymize PII using Presidio on Spark

-You can leverages presidio to perform data anonymization as part of spark notebooks.
+You can leverage presidio to perform data anonymization as part of spark notebooks.

 The following samples cover uses in [Azure Databricks](https://docs.microsoft.com/en-us/azure/databricks/) or [Azure Synapse Analytics](https://learn.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-overview) and simple text files hosted on [Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/).
-However, it can easily change to fit any other scenario which requires PII analysis or anonymization as part of spark jobs.
+However, it can easily be changed to fit any other scenario which requires PII analysis or anonymization as part of spark jobs.

 **Note** that this code works for either:
 Databricks runtime 8.1 (Spark 3.1.1) and the libraries described [here](https://docs.microsoft.com/en-us/azure/databricks/release-notes/runtime/8.1)

 Synapse Analytics (Spark 3.2) and the libraries described [here](https://learn.microsoft.com/en-us/azure/synapse-analytics/spark/apache-spark-32-runtime)

-## The basics of working with Presidio in Spark
+## The basics of working with Presidio in Spark - single column analysis and anonymization

 A typical use case of Presidio in Spark is transforming a text column in a data frame, by anonymizing its content.
-The following code sample, a part of [transform presidio notebook](./notebooks/01_transform_presidio.py), is the basis of the e2e sample which uses Azure Databricks as the Spark environment.
+The following code sample, a part of [transform presidio notebook](./notebooks/01_transform_presidio.py), is the basis of the e2e sample which uses Azure Databricks or Synapse Analytics as the Spark environment.

 ```python
 anonymized_column = "value" # name of column to anonymize